pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-assignment-two.md.md

 ## Tracing Assignments

-In the map below you can see State College divided into sections which, as of January 24, 2015, could benefit from someone going through and tracing building outlines.
-Each section is assigned to a specific contributor.
+In the map below you can see State College, Pennsylvania divided into indivual sections by pink polygons.
+The map also shows the `#buildings` layer from Mapbox Streets, a global vector tile source built and regularly updated with the OpenStreetMap (OSM) database.
+As of January 24, 2015, many areas of the OSM database in State College could benefit from someone going through and tracing building outlines.
+We have assigned each section to a specific contributor.
 Explore the map until you find your section.